 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households receiving TANF assistance (decrease) 17 (11.6%) 29 (11.6%)
+Number of households receiving TANF 17 (11.6%) 46 (11.6%) assistance (decrease)

-\Metric applies to participants who enroll in FSS after approval of this MTW Activity and who have been FSS participants for at least six months at the end of the reporting period.
-Baseline for households receiving TANF is based on PHA-wide average percentage, and then applied to the projected 150 participants.
-Baseline and benchmarks may be adjusted at a later date to reflect TANF status at enrollment of participants affected by this activity.
+\Metric applies to participants who enrolled in FSS after approval of this MTW Activity in FY 2020.
+The baseline for households receiving TANF was based on PHA-wide average percentage, and then applied to the 150 participants PHA had anticipated for FY 2020, the initial year of this activity.
+The benchmark has been adjusted to reflect that PHA anticipates 400 participants in FY 2022.
+Baseline and benchmarks may be adjusted at a later date to reflect employment status at enrollment of participants affected by this activity.